ExCoil

 Fouling in Heat Exchangers: Prevention and Mitigation

-Understanding fouling mechanisms, their impact on heat exchanger performance, and strategies for prevention and cleaning.
+Understanding fouling mechanisms, their impact on heat exchanger performance, and practical strategies for prevention and cleaning.

 December 20, 20259 min read